Why BepiColombo is going to explore our smallest, wrinkliest planet

 What is Mercury made of?

-We know about the sub-surface lake on Mars, and we know what Jupiter sounds like, but we know very little about Mercury's composition.
-BepiColombo is going to investigate what Mercury is comprised of, whether it has a solid or liquid core, and whether the planet is packed with iron like we suspect.
+We know about the subsurface lake on Mars, and we know what Jupiter sounds like, but we know very little about Mercury's composition.
+BepiColombo is going to investigate what Mercury is composed of, whether it has a solid or liquid core, and whether it's packed with iron as we suspect.

 Wrinkles and craters...